kreier/study/docs/bible/genesis/README.md

 Israel settles in Goshen (27-31)
 ```

+### Relief From Famine

+**47:13, 16, 19, 20, 23-25** from workbook June 2020

+The world today suffers from spiritual famine.
+(Am 8:11) By means of Christ Jesus, Jehovah provides an abundance of nourishing spiritual food.

+- Bible-based publications
+- Congregation meetings
+- Assemblies and conventions
+- Audio recordings
+- Videos
+- JW.ORG
+- JW Broadcasting

 ## Genesis 48

 ```
 Jacob blesses Joseph’s two sons (1-12)
 Ephraim gets greater blessing (13-22)
 ```

+### Older Ones Have Much to Share

+**48:21, 22; 49:1; 50:24, 25** from workbook 2020

+Older ones strengthen our faith in Jehovah and his promises when they tell us firsthand accounts of the “wonderful works” that Jehovah has performed during these last days.
+(Ps 71:17, 18) If you are blessed with older ones in your congregation, ask them about

+- how Jehovah helped them to overcome obstacles in serving him
+- the increase that they have seen in the number of Kingdom proclaimers
+- their joy at receiving clarifications in our understanding of Bible truth
+- the refinements that they have observed in Jehovah’s organization

 ## Genesis 49